EricssonResearch/dnt/getting_started/scenario_2R-2E/README.md

 ```
 talker ping 192.168.2.2
-hello
-world
 ```

-To supress ICMP Destination Net Unreachable messages the Linux tc redirections is congifuredd int the environment.
+To supress ICMP Destination Net Unreachable messages the Linux tc redirections is congifuredd in the environment.
 For more details see the Scenario IP over DetNet.

 ## Optional: Cleanup (if running locally, not on physical NXP boards)